tiendu/tiendu.github.io/_posts/2025-03-01-git-worktree-subtree-eng.md

 ### Why Git Subtree is Superior ✨

 **Git subtree** integrates an external repository directly into a subdirectory of your main repo.
-Here’s why it’s often preferred:
+Here's why it's often preferred:

 #### Unified Codebase 📂🤝:
   - The entire project, including the external dependency, lives in one repository.